-Some requests did not fall neatly into these categories as the "24-hour" list in the same directory shows; people on this list might be called upon at any time for any reason.
-Ling Ngo recalls serving as a translator for speakers of Tagalog and Chinese.
-Sherry Welter remembers when she and her husband Bill, along with Ling and her husband Reggie, gathered and delivered blankets, food, and clothes to a family who had lost their home in a fire on New Year's Eve.
+Some requests did not fall into these neat categories.
+An additional list in the 1979-1980 directory is titled: 24 Hours.
+People on this list might be called on at any time for any reason.
+Ling Ngo recalled serving as a translator for speakers of Tagalog and Chinese.
+Sherry Welter remembered when she and her husband Bill, along with Ling and her husband Reggie, gathered and delivered blankets, food and clothes for a family who lost their home in a fire on New Year's Eve.
 In another case, the Welters delivered food and chopped wood for an elderly man who heated his home with a wood stove.
 Each volunteer had memories of taking her children along as helpers to visit shut-ins, deliver food and clothes, or provide a hot meal.
 They believed these experiences of seeing others in need and providing help would make their children more aware of the world around them and more generous and caring.

 The structure was simple and effective.
-Both the roster of volunteers and the number of calls per week grew as police, social services, and churches became aware of the many ways FISH volunteers were willing to help their neighbors in need.
+Both the roster of volunteers and the number of calls per week grew as police, social services, and churches became aware of the many ways Fish volunteers were willing to help their neighbors in need.

-1980 - 1984 Growing Years

-Many events in the early 1980s impacted social service needs in Williamsburg.
-Among them, Eastern State Mental Health facility lost funding and eliminated housing services dramatically.
-At the same time, Williamsburg's hotel and restaurant industries were expanding.
+1980 - 1984 Growing Years: Many events in the early 1980's impacted social service needs in Williamsburg.
+Among theme, Eastern State Mental Health facility lost funding and eliminated housing services dramatically.
+At the same time Williamsburg's hotel and restaurant industries were expanding.
 Those who worked in low-paying service industry jobs often worked several part-time jobs to bring home a wage that barely covered basic expenses.
-An unexpected setback: an illness, a broken-down vehicle, or unanticipated expenses could push families from "just-getting-by" to being in need of assistance.
+An unexpected setback -- an illness, broken-down vehicle, or unanticipated expenses could push families from Just-Getting-By to In-Need of assistance.

-Churches found an increasing number of people coming directly to their doorsteps asking for help with food, clothes, and bills; as needs grew, church referrals to FISH volunteers increased.
+Churches found an increasing number of people coming directly to their doorsteps asking for help with food, clothes, and bills.
+As the needs grew, church referrals to Fish volunteers increased.
 These same church communities became an important source for volunteers, food and clothes donations, and funding.
 A few churches provided the space necessary to establish a food pantry and a supply of clothes.

 Tracing the locations for the food pantry and clothes closet from the early 1980s to 1994 reflects the growing support from area churches.
-The food pantry's first homes were in the St. Bede rectory basement, and later in a room in St. Bede Parish Center.
+The food pantry's first homes were in the St. Bede rectory basement and later in a room in St. Bede parish center.
 When St. Bede could no longer host the pantry, the Williamsburg Unitarian Universalists provided space in Fahs house, their newly-purchased property on Ironbound Road.
 The pantry remained in the Fahs House until its move to the Historic Triangle Building in 1994.

 The clothes closet also moved between many locations.
 The first clothes closet was in a volunteer's home.
-Later, Williamsburg Baptist Church on Richmond Road provided the first church location, organized and cared for by Petey Pope and husband, George.
+Later, Williamsburg Baptist Church on Richmond Rd provided the first church location, organized and cared for by Petey Pope and her husband George.
 When the need for more space grew, the clothes closet relocated and expanded into a house at the corner of Burns Lane and Jamestown Road owned by the First Church of Christ, Scientist.
-Every inch of space was in use by the next move, and the timing was perfect!
-When the church was ready to raze its house for new construction in 1994, the Historic Triangle Building was ready for use.
+Every inch of space was in use by the next move -- and timing was perfect.
+When the church was ready to raze the house for new construction in 1994, the Historic Triangle Building was ready for use.
 Finally food and clothes were located in the same space!